benmvp/slides/2019/nationjs/react-eco.md

   * And if you need to config something it doesn't support you can "eject"
 - Creates an optimized bundle you can ship to production
 - Much better than the (bloated) boilerplates / starter-kits
-- v2 shipped a year ago with lots of updated infra

 /////
 <!-- .slide: data-background="url(../../img/nav-react/erin-simmons-382355-sea-life-unsplash.jpg) no-repeat center" data-background-size="cover" -->